-As a simple but nontrivial example beyond the BPS sector, let us consider the 4d ${\cal N}=4$ $SU(N)$ SYM.
-The weakly-coupled type IIB superstring AdS$_5\times$S$^5$ gives a good description when $4\pi g_s= g_{YM}^2\ll 1$ and $\alpha'/R_{AdS}^2\sim \lambda^{-1/2}\ll 1$, or equivalently $1\ll \lambda\ll N$ \cite{Maldacena:1997re}.\footnote{ While the AdS/CFT is well-established in the planar limit, one might worry if it is correct in the very strong coupling limit \eqref{very_strong_limit} with $1\ll \lambda\ll N$.
-However numerical simulations \cite{Hanada:2009ne} and exact results obtained by using the localization method support the validity beyond the planar limit. } In the gravity side, we have a double expansion with respect to $\alpha' = \ell_s^{\,2}$ $(\ell_s$ is the string length) and $g_s$.
-The expression in the gauge theory side is obtained by simply replacing $\alpha'$ and $g_s$ in the gravity side with proper combinations of $\lambda$ and $1/N^2$.
+\subparagraph*{\it Evidence 2: 4D ${\cal N}=4$ SYM and Wilson-'t Hooft loops.---} As a simple but nontrivial example beyond the BPS sector, let us consider the 4D ${\cal N}=4$ $SU(N)$ SYM.
+The weakly-coupled type IIB superstring on AdS$_5\times$S$^5$ gives a good description when $4\pi g_s= g_{YM}^2\ll 1$ and $\alpha'/R_{AdS}^2\sim \lambda^{-1/2}\ll 1$, or equivalently $1\ll \lambda\ll N$ \cite{Maldacena:1997re}\footnote{ While the AdS-CFT correspondence is well-established in the planar limit, one might worry if it is correct in the very strong coupling limit Eq.\eqref{very_strong_limit} with $1\ll \lambda\ll N$.
+However, numerical simulations \cite{Hanada:2009ne} and exact results obtained by using the localization method support the validity beyond the planar limit. }.
+On the gravity side, we have a double expansion with respect to $\alpha' = \ell_s^{\,2}$ $(\ell_s$ is the string length) and $g_s$.
+The expression on the gauge theory side is obtained by simply replacing $\alpha'$ and $g_s$ on the gravity side with proper combinations of $\lambda$ and $1/N^2$.
 Therefore, in the very strongly coupled large-$N$ limit with $0<a< 1$, only the leading term with respect to both $g_s$ and $\alpha'$ in the gravity side remains.
 Note that this argument holds for any operator in any large-$N$ gauge theory with a gravity dual.